 What will happen during the event?

 The event presenters; Evansville Community Partnership, the Theodore Robinson Society, and the Friends of the Eager Free Library, have invited artists from Evansville and all of Wisconsin to paint in the outdoors around the city for more than a week.
-Then, on October 1, promptly at Noon, the doors of the John M Evans Hall at 104 W Main St will open and the public will be invited in to see and purchase the works.
+Then, on October 7, promptly at Noon, the doors of Emma's Table at 104 W Main St will open and the public will be invited in to see and purchase the works.
 The winners will be announced at Noon and the paintings will be on sale until 3 pm.